Bighorn Medicine Wheel at sunset

 solar season model

-The dioramas simulate the rising and setting points of the Sun, and its tracks across the sky at summer solstice (longest track), winter solstice (shortest track), and the spring and fall equinoxes (medium track).
-A bead placed on one of the tracks simulates the Sun rising along the eastern horizon, travelong along the sky, and setting on the western horizon. solar season model
+These dioramas simulate the rising and setting points of the Sun, and its tracks across the sky at summer solstice (longest track), winter solstice (shortest track), and the spring and fall equinoxes (center track).
+A bead placed on one of the tracks simulates the Sun rising along the eastern horizon, traveling along the sky, and setting on the western horizon.
+The angle of the solar tracks can be adjusted for your own latitude. solar season model

 Build your own Sun Track Diorama